 If you have been sentenced for a crime, your lawyer might move the court to accept a plea and order probation.
 Accordingly, you’re allowed to return to the community on condition that you’ll follow certain rules.

 At times, the court orders a combination or split sentence.
 You spend only a portion of the sentence in prison and stay on probation for the remainder.
 You must display good behavior and remain under the supervision of a probation officer.

 If you break the rules of your probation, that is called a violation.
-If you’re facing violation charges, an Ocala probation violation lawyer is the key to presenting the valid reasons for your offense.
+If you’re facing violation charges you need to contact us now, an Ocala, FL probation violation lawyer is the key to presenting the valid reasons for your offense.

 What Counts as a Probation Violation?

 You can be prosecuted if you intentionally break the rules of probation.
 However, if you’ve violated the conditions of probation by accident and you have proof, the court may overlook the offense.

 Here are some of the general situations that can be considered a probation violation.